- Go 63.3%

 Of course, if you place your certificates into /certs (as in the example), that folder must already exist.

-ZangTumb will automatically create the Maildir structure on first startup.
+ZangTumb will automatically create the Maildir and DAV storage structure on first startup.

 That's it.